-- Put all rubbish in dedicated refuse areas, rather than leaving it in communal areas.
+- Put all rubbish in dedicated refuse areas, not in communal areas.

 - Test smoke alarms in your home once a week.

 - Make sure you know what to do in the event of a fire and, if relevant, check the fire safety notice displayed in your building.
 The advice for the vast majority of blocks of flats is to ‘stay put’, as homes are designed to prevent fire spreading quickly.

 - If you have a balcony, any items you store on it must be fireproof.
 That means that barbecues and any kind of fuel or gas is prohibited.